Master of Science in Biostatistics and Data Science (MSBDS)

 Posted by Washington University in St. Louis Biostatistics on Tuesday, December 27, 2016

-Part-time employment opportunities including Research Assistantships are frequently available (though not guaranteed) both within the Division of Biostatistics as well as elsewhere on the Medical School campus.
+In addition, with the cutting edge biomedical research being highly funded by the National Institutes of Health and other funding agencies, part-time employment opportunities including Research Assistantships are frequently available throughout Washington University in St. Louis, including the Division of Biostatistics.
 Students may apply for these opportunities upon completing the first full-time summer semester.